Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Experiments

 \textbf{Results:} Table~\ref{table:results} shows the results.
 The first columns state the domain, the number of objects $\#O$ in the instance used for training, the number of non-static predicates $\#P$ in the domain (hidden features), and the number of features $\#F$ whose consistency must be tested.
 There are then three sets of columns for each of the three learning inputs: full state graphs, partial state graphs, and plain traces.
 Each includes columns for number of features $\#F_a$ found to be consistent, number of edges $\#E$ in the input graphs (for traces, $\#E$ is their length $L$), and overall time, which includes data generation, feature generation and pruning, and testing (verification rate; Verif).
 The results for traces and partial state graphs are \emph{averages} over 25 runs (\sift is a deterministic algorithm, but sampling is random).
 As it can be seen from the table, domains that verify 100\% of the test traces are found in \emph{all the domains} when the inputs are full state graphs and partial state graphs.
-Plain traces, on the other hand, fail in two domains: Grid and Sokoban, and the problem does not have to do with the learning method, but with the data: the random traces hit dead-ends early and don't yield good samples.
-Indeed, for the domains Grid-Lock and Sokoban-Pull that just add one more action schema to Grid and Sokoban, the random traces deliver domains with 100\% verification rates, in 2-3 minutes.
-In Sokoban, the 4\% success rate means actually that just in 1 of the 25 runs of the algorithm, the traces provided enough information to learn domains $D_T$ that verify all test traces.
-The scalability of the approach appears clearly when the inputs are full state graphs with 500,000 edges or more, like in the $n$-puzzle and Logistics, which are learned successfully.
-In almost all domains, the number of admissible features $\#F_a$ is slightly larger than the number of (non-static) predicates $\#P$, meaning that a few ``redundant'' predicates from $D_{max}$ are being learned along with the hidden predicates in $D$.
-The exceptions are: Grid and Sokoban, which are not learned from random traces and result in many non-valid features not being pruned, and the $n$-puzzle that results in 26 predicates in a domain that involves just 2 dynamic predicates.
-More about this below.
+Plain traces fail in Grid and Sokoban (see below).
+The scalability of \sift shows when processing full state graphs with 500,000 edges or more, as in the $n$-puzzle and Logistics.
+In almost all domains, the number of admissible features learned $\#F_a$ is slightly larger than the number of (non-static) predicates $\#P$, meaning that some ``redundant'' predicates from $D_{max}$ are learned along with the hidden predicates in $D$.